djmooky/getting_cleaning_project/CodeBook.md

 Perform some renaming of the feature names for clarity

+Copy the data to a new variable and perform the writing of the data to outputData.txt

 # Translation of activity numeric coding
-1 WALKING
+* 1 WALKING
-2 WALKING_UPSTAIRS
+* 2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+* 3 WALKING_DOWNSTAIRS
-4 SITTING
+* 4 SITTING
-5 STANDING
+* 5 STANDING
-6 LAYING
+* 6 LAYING